Texture and composition of Titan's equatorial sand seas inferred from Cassini SAR data: Implications for aeolian transport and dune morphodynamics: Terrain segmentation and backscattering properties from SAR data: Example from Belet

-Cassini SAR data suffer from speckle noise hindering fine details detection and quantitative analysis \citep{Lucas2014b}.
-We hence use the despeckled SAR data, namely NLDSAR (i.e., Non-Local Denoised SAR) in our analysis \citep{Lucas2014b}.
-We obtained a significant noise reduction hence data dispersion while being conservative on the mean value as exemplified in figure \ref{fig:rawvsnlm} where backscattering cross-section over T08 swath is shown as a function of the incidence angle.
+Cassini SAR data suffer from speckle noise, hindering the detection of fine details and quantitative analysis.
+We therefore use the despeckled SAR data, NLDSAR {(}Non-Local Denoised SAR) in our work.
+The efficiency and conservative properties of this non-local denoising is discussed {in detail} in {\cite{Lucas2014b}}.
+While significantly improving the SAR image quality and sharpness, {which is} of great use for pattern identification and detection, we show that the denoising process {does not alter} the physical values of the backscattering cross-section ($\sigma^0$).
+This is essential when using the data for the inversion with a physical model.
+As exemplified in Figure \ref{fig:rawvsnlm}, where the backscatter function over the Belet sand sea (extracted from the T08 swath) is shown, we greatly reduce the data dispersion thanks to the use of the NLDSAR image while preserving its mean values.